-When shopping for a home, most buyers have already been told how important it is to have a home inspection completed before closing the sale.
-But what many buyers may not realize is that it’s also a good idea to have radon testing conducted within the home as well.
+When shopping for a home, most buyers have already been told how important it is to complete a home inspection before closing the sale.
+But, many buyers may not realize that it’s also a good idea to conduct radon testing within the home.

-This article will help you better understand how and why radon house inspections can help your business, as well as your clients’ wellbeing.
+This article will help you better understand how and why radon house inspections can help your business and your client’s well-being.

 What is radon?